mozilla/autophone/USAGE.md

                                 Use the specified directory as the current build cache directory without attempting to download a build or test package.
           --repo=REPOS          The repos to test.
-One of mozilla-central, mozilla- inbound, mozilla-aurora, mozilla-beta, fx-team, b2g-
+One of b2g-inbound, fx-team, mozilla-aurora, mozilla-beta, mozilla-central,
-                                inbound, try.
-To specify multiple repos, specify them with additional --repo options.
-Defaults to mozilla- central.
+                                mozilla-inbound, mozilla-release, try.
+To specify
+                                multiple repos, specify them with additional --repo options.
+Defaults to mozilla-central.
           --buildtype=BUILDTYPES
                                 The build types to test.
 One of opt or debug.
 To specify multiple build types, specify them with